[1] 1309

 So men paid £26 for the ticket, in average.

 This is where grouped operations come to play.
-Grouped operations are like an additional tool–“do the following for all groups”.
+Grouped operations is an additional tool–“do the following for all groups”.
 So we can write the pipeline above as

 - take Titanic data

 This is it.
-We do not need to filter–“do this for all groups” fill do the filtering for us, whatever the number of groups.
+We do not need to filter–“do this for all groups” will do the filtering for us, whatever the number of groups.
 It will also combine the results with the corresponding group identifiers.
-In computer code we can write:
+In computer code we can write the male/female average fare example as:

 titanic %>%